5 Days in New Orleans: Beignets, Bourbon, and a Brass Band That Will Change Your Week

 Day 4 — Friday: Rest, Royal Street, and One Last Night

-Slept until 10AM.
+Sleep until 10AM.
 NOLA runs late, and so should you.

 Day 5 — Saturday: Last Beignets and Departure

 New Orleans is the only American city that feels like a foreign country.
 The food is better than anywhere else in the US at its price point.
 The music is real — not performed, not curated, just alive.
-And the people have a warmth that comes from living in a place that's been through hurricanes, flooding, and heartbreak and decided to keep dancing anyway.
+And the people carry a warmth that comes from living in a place that's been through hurricanes, flooding, and heartbreak and decided to keep dancing anyway.

 Bring cash.
 Bring comfortable shoes.
 Stay off Bourbon Street (except to see it once).
 And when a stranger grabs your arm and pulls you onto a dance floor, say yes.